ZeLynxy/blockchain-med-integrity/README.md

 ![Screenshot from 2021-05-14 18-33-37](https://user-images.githubusercontent.com/28572130/118322675-cd5cc000-b4ff-11eb-9fb3-b546c0c74c72.png)

 Now, let's imagine that an attacker gets a direct access to our database by an unknown means and decide to alter patient data (the following screenshot shows data tampering with Robot3T knowing that our data is stored in a MongoDB database).
 Let's say for instance the attacker wants to undermine a patient reputation.
-In order to do so, he decides to rek=flect in the DB that the given patient has AIDS.
+In order to do so, he decides to reflect in the DB that the given patient has AIDS.
 It goes as follow:

 ![2](https://user-images.githubusercontent.com/28572130/118322657-c766df00-b4ff-11eb-9d63-7183c03c3ee5.png)